 The Student must know that there is no such thing as a silly question, and nothing is sacrosanct.

 Every student needs support, encouragement, and the knowledge the tutor is present because she wants to be there, to help however she can, and do all that is reasonable to assist the Student acquire the skills she needs.

-[GOOD QUALITY DICTIONARIES are frequently available now in charity shops for a very reasonable price, as many people become more reliant on their 'spell check' and 'grammar check' facilities on computers and laptops.
-I believe an old-fashioned dictionary gives a broad range of uses for a word, its etymology, its first known use, and other nuggets of information, cannot be beaten as a source and resource.
+[GOOD QUALITY DICTIONARIES are frequently available now in charity and discount shops for a very reasonable price, as many people become more reliant on their 'spell check' and 'grammar check' facilities on computers and laptops.
+I believe an old-fashioned dictionary giving a broad range of uses for a word, its etymology, its first known use, and other nuggets of information, cannot be beaten as a source and resource.
 One can be led into reading further, and discovering gloriously odd words.

 Metacognition is rising in importance as educators realise its significance and develop learning experiences to complement their existing assignments.
-“Exam Wrappers” developed by Marsha C Lovett, ask students to reflect on the questions they got right and wrong, what was effective in their studying and what was not, and prompts them to use this reflection to improve their habits for the next exam.
+“Exam Wrappers”, developed by Marsha C Lovett, ask students to reflect on the questions they got right and wrong, what was effective in their studying and what was not, and prompts them to use this reflection to improve their habits for the next exam.

 Meta-learning activities involve reflecting on:

 * What one already knows, what levels of skills one has, and what character qualities one has developed: prior knowledge, skills and character qualities